ethorneloe/graph-api-lab-01/README.md

 <br />

 # Part 3 - Create a client secret and retrieve user information
-1. Select the `Certificates and Secrets` section, then select `Client secrets` and click on `New client secret`
+1. Select the `Certificates and Secrets` section, then select `Client secrets` and click on `New client secret`.
 <img width="724" height="547" alt="image" src="https://github.com/user-attachments/assets/22efa8f7-1889-4600-88a3-91c3b72b3716" />
 <br />
 <br />